foldfelis/Fetch.jl/README.md

 ## Download dataset from Kaggle

-Download dataset from Kaggle via the name:
+Download dataset from Kaggle via the name of dataset:

 ```julia
 using Fetch